 "No country is immune from this spillover because of the composition of the societies, the extensions, the connections, the sectarian, ethnic dimensions," Iraqi Foreign Minister Hoshiyar Zebari said in Baghdad.
 "This is not an excuse to do nothing about Syria, no. But there will be an impact."

 Turkey has declared it will respond decisively.

-The incident, whatever its causes, showcased Syria's Russian-supplied air defenses - one of the many reasons Western powers are loathe to intervene to halt bloodshed in the country.
+The plane's downing showcased Syria's Russian-supplied air defenses - one of the many reasons Western powers are loathe to intervene to halt bloodshed in the country.

 U.N.
 Secretary-General Ban Ki-moon urged Turkey and Syria to handle the matter with restraint, using diplomatic channels.

 Turkey's Deputy Prime Minister Bulent Arinc said the downed jet was a reconnaissance aircraft.
 Turkish media had said it was an F-4 Phantom, a fighter also used for reconnaissance.